qedhtp/von/5_Privilege_Escalation.md

 find / -perm -u=s -type f 2>/dev/null  //Find files with the SUID bit, which allows us to run the file with a higher privilege level than the current user.
 ```

+??? how to search file or directory in windows
 ###  Automated
 1. [LinPeas](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS)
 2. [LinEnum](https://github.com/rebootuser/LinEnum)